Spinifex country on Pullen Pullen Reserve. Photo Wild Vista Digital Production.

-A nocturnal and mostly ground-dwelling parrot that’s endemic to Australia.
-For around 100 years it was thought extinct, now we have a second chance to save it!
+A nocturnal and mostly ground-dwelling parrot that’s only found in Australia.
+For around 100 years it was feared extinct, now we have a second chance to save it!

 The Night Parrot is one of the most elusive and mysterious birds in the world.